 Reducing the Risk of Cuts

-Encountering items that are sharp, abrasive or slippery is a common occurrence when handling objects in construction.
-Gloves add an additional barrier between you and the item you're carrying which reduces the chance of being cut.
+When working in construction, it's not unusual to come across sharp, rough, or slick materials.
+Wearing gloves provides an extra layer of protection, helping to minimize the risk of cuts while you handle various objects.
 This is important as if you are carrying something and it cuts your hand in the process you are likely to react by reducing your grip which could cause you to drop the item.

 Some forms of gloves such as cut resistant gloves (EN388 & EN1082) are made from very tough woven fabrics such as Kevlar and steel.
 These types of gloves are Ideal for working in places with a risk of coming into contact with a sharp surface such as Steel or metal related manufacturing environments.